vincent2v/photobooth/Installation-on-Debian.md

 ## Installation on Raspberry Pi OS (previously called Raspbian):
 To make the installation as simple as possible, we have created an installation script for you.
 It will setup your Raspberry Pi (using Apache Webserver) as a full blown Photobooth.
-This means, Photobooth is started in fullscreen on startup and the automatic camera mount is disabled.
+This means, Photobooth and all needed packages and dependencies get installed and the automatic camera mount is disabled.
+On request you can setup that Photobooth is started in fullscreen on startup.

 If you encounter any issues or want more freedom to configure your Pi, we recommend you look at the detailed installation instruction below.

 ```
 wget https://raw.githubusercontent.com/andi34/photobooth/dev/install-raspbian.sh
 sudo bash install-raspbian.sh
 ```
-By default Apache is used for a easy an no-hassle setup as NGINX and Lighttpd need some additional steps.
+By default Apache is used for an easy and no-hassle setup as NGINX and Lighttpd need some additional steps.
 To use NGINX run `sudo bash install-raspbian.sh nginx` (additional Setup note: [Cromakeying is saving without finishing saving](FAQ#cromakeying-is-saving-without-finishing-saving) ), To use Lighttpd as Webserver run `sudo bash install-raspbian.sh lighttpd`.

 ## Installation on Debian / Debian based distributions:
-The steps below were tested on "Raspberry Pi OS (previously called Raspbian) with desktop" based on Debian Buster, but should work for all Debian and Debian based distributions.
+The steps below were tested on "Raspberry Pi OS (previously called Raspbian) with desktop" based on Debian Buster, but should work for Debian and all Debian based distributions.
 Photobooth can also be used on any other PC/Laptop running a supported OS.

 ### Update your system
 ```